 • A Level 3 Diploma in Dental Nursing

-• Functional Skills English & Maths Level 2 qualifications (unless you’re exempt, e.g. you already have Maths and English GCSEs at grade A-C)
+• Functional Skills English & Maths Level 2 qualifications (unless you are exempt, e.g. you hold Maths and English GCSEs at grade C/4 or above)

 • An End Point Assessment